foodfight/showz/scripts/chef-server.md

 * Will Open-source chef-server ever get multi-tenancy?
 * When will the new version of chef-server be open-sourced? and how much of it will be open-sourced?
+* some listeners have expressed frustration that the current open-source chef-server isn't better supported.
+They point to a large number of open issues that don't seem to be receiving much attention from Opscode's engineering team.
+What do you say to that sentiment?
+* will open-source Chef-server see maintenance love after the switch to Erlang/mysql?
+* While I don't use the web gui very often, there are a few features I would love to see.
+When might we expect to see them?
+   * dashboard showing last chef-client run
+   * dashboard showing failed runs w/ stack-trace
 * Now that you have improved the performance and memory management for chef-server, what's next for Chef-server?
 What kind of new features can we expect to see?